QueenOfSquiggles/queenofsquiggles.github.io/content/guides/fsm-vs-bt.md

 | [BitBrain's Behaviour Tree Addon "Beehave" (GDscript)(MIT)](https://github.com/bitbrain/beehave) | A super amazing behaviour tree implementation that uses a few extra node types to make the trees more robust.
 Comes with debugging tools so you can inspect what the tree is doing at any given time (even in real-time!!!) |

 ## Bonus!
 You like memes?
 > Please note that since the port to Hugo from Jekyll, this is no longer the same process.
-But a similar system is used through Hugo's "shorcode"
+But a similar system is used through Hugo's "shortcode"

 You might have noticed the GIFs I used in this post.
 I made a custom "include" type that I can use for my posts that specifically embeds any tenor GIF with a particular width and then centers it and adds a border.
 Optionally it can add a caption to the gif as well since I'm not sure how well tenor embedded gifs support captions.
 Plus that way if it fails to load, the meaning is still there.
 Here's the code I used to make that happen: